-• Rotate the On/Off/Volume Control Knob clockwise until you hear a click.
+1 Rotate the On/Off/Volume Control Knob clockwise until you hear a click.

-- If the power-up test is successful, you see momentary SELFTEST on the radio display, followed by the Home screen. - If the power-up test is unsuccessful, you see Error XX/YY (XX/YY is an alphanumeric code).
+- If the power-up test is successful, you see a splash screen on the radio display, followed by the Home screen. - If the power-up test is unsuccessful, you see Error XX/YY (XX/YY is an alphanumeric code).

-If the radio fails to power-up after repeating a few times, record the Error XX/YY code and contact your dealer.
+If the radio fails to power-up after repeating a few times, record the Error XXZYY code and contact your dealer.